syeopite/lens/docs/formats/ruby-yaml.md

 ## Using Ruby YAML

 !!!
 Info inline end "Fun Fact"
-    `CrystalI18n::I18n` was chosen as the name due to the fact that all internationalization libraries in Crystal are based off of this format.
+     The name: `CrystalI18n::I18n`, was chosen since all internationalization shards in Crystal prior to Lens, were based off of this format.

-    Though it's likely that this backend would get renamed in the future.
+    This backend will likely get renamed in the future.

 The Ruby YAML backend is the `CrystalI18n::I18n`.
 To initialize, simply pass in the locale directory:\